Travel.State.Gov > Legal Resources > Judicial Assistance Country Information > Austria Judicial Assistance Information

 See our information on service of process under the Foreign Sovereign Immunities Act (FSIA) and FSIA Checklist for questions about service on a foreign state, agency or instrumentality.
 Austria made a reservation under the Hague Service Convention that the Convention shall not apply to the service of documents addressed to the Republic of Austria, including its political subdivisions, public officials and persons acting on its behalf.
 In these cases, service may not be effected under the Convention.
 These requests for service must be made pursuant to letters rogatory transmitted via diplomatic channels.
 Please see our page Preparation of Letters Rogatory for additional information.

 Prosecution Requests: U.S. federal or state prosecutors should contact the Office of International Affairs, Criminal Division, Department of Justice for guidance.

-Austria is a party to the Hague Convention Abolishing the Requirement for Legalization of Foreign Public Documents.
-Austria’s competent authority for the Hague Apostille Convention will authenticate Austian public documents with Apostilles.
+Austria is a party to the Hague Apostille Convention and its competent authority will authenticate Austrian public documents for use outside of Austria.
 For information about authenticating U.S. public documents for use in Austria, see the list of U.S. Competent Authorities.
 To obtain an Apostille for a U.S. Consular Report of Birth Abroad of a Citizen of the United States of America, contact the U.S. Department of State, Passport Services, Vital Records Office.